LukeDAtkinson/rust-tracing-in-one-weekend/README.md

 ## Progress

-So far I have covered chapters 1-10 of the book.
-This means I can draw an image containing diffuse, metallic and dielectric spheres.
+So far I have covered chapters 1-11 of the book.
+This means I can draw an image containing diffuse, metallic and dielectric spheres, and control the position and orientation of the camera used to render the scene.
 The results can be seen above.

-Up next is a positionable camera.
+Up next is "defocus blur" aka depth of field.

 There are three books in [this series](https://raytracing.github.io/).
 I plan to finish at least the first book in the series, admittedly not in just one weekend.